Ben Sutcliffe Marine Surveyor in Cardiff and Swansea

 Ben's Blog

-AUTUMN 2011 GAS DELIVERY HOSING!
+Be Safe...Check your GAS DELIVERY HOSING!

-SUMMER 2011 GALVANIC ISSUES.
+GALVANIC ISSUES.

 ANODES.
 I can not over emphasis the dangers of not protecting craft from Galvanic corrosion by fitting suitable anodes.
 Depending on the type of water your craft operates in will reflect on what type of sacrificial anodes you should have fitted to your craft.
 Like wise with so many craft now fitted with shore power consideration of suitable isolation transformers or fitting galvanic isolators are very important to protect you from bonding your craft to others

-March 2011 BATTERY INSTALLATION?
+BATTERY INSTALLATION?
+Potential BOMB!!

 Batteries in small craft are always a difficult subject to get a good balance of installation and ventilation with good access, tidy, secure and safe.
-Recently on a 27foot yacht I found this terrible example of how some owners totally disregard their own and others safety with an almost non existent installation!
+Recently on a 27 foot yacht I found this terrible example of how some owners totally disregard their own and others safety with an almost non existent installation!
 Firstly the battery was cable tied to the rubber exhaust, in its self the owner was lucky the PVC ties had not cut through the exhaust.
 Secondly and more importantly the exhaust gets very warm, the battery is sealed and presents quite an explosive risk!
 There are quite a few other things that could be noted, have a good look!
 Just think!
 Check out your installation.
 Remember the basics, secure, vented and tidy with no chance of shorting or warming!
 That would be a good start.

-January 2011 frozen pipes could sink your craft..
+Frozen pipes could sink your craft.

 Recently many of the marinas and rivers have frozen with the extreme cold weather this winter.